gohugoio/hugo/content/en/content-management/content-adapters.md

     └── the-hunchback-of-notre-dame.md
 ```

 If the content adapter also creates books/the-hunchback-of-notre-dame, the content of the published page is indeterminate.
-You can not define the rendering order.
-Avoid this content structure.
+You can not define the processing order.

+To detect page collisions, use the `--printPathWarnings` flag when building your site.

 [content formats]: /content-management/formats/#classification
 [front matter field]: /content-management/front-matter/#fields